Artwork by Karen Fox Tarlton

 Toward the end of the street, the office buildings became sparser until there were none.
 I followed the length of the side lawn of St. Mary's, at last sitting down heavily on the low rock wall outside the school's wrought-iron fence.
 I leaned in, resting my chin on the lower rung and looking at the two figures, the one standing, the other kneeling.
 I took in her beatific expression, eyes downcast, and his outstretched wings and upraised hand, the first two fingers extended toward her.
 An inscription engraved along the rectangular base of the statue read: "I am Gabriel, who stand before God.
 I was sent to announce to you this good news."
 Good news, I repeated to myself.
 The kind I'd had today.

 I looked westward into Columbia for one long moment more.
 It was twilight, and the lights of the city were beginning to appear like sparks, one here, another there.
-I heard distant strains of music, at such a distance that there was something unearthly about the sound.
+I heard strains of music at such a distance, there was something unearthly about the sound.
 I took my cellphone from my purse again and typed in a text message to Gracie, a single word: Yes.

 It was six o'clock.
 I looked up into the infinite sky and whispered the word again: Yes.
 I thought maybe I would like to have more children after all.
 Death in childbirth is pretty unlikely, statistically.
 But anyway I'm finished with facts.
 I'm ready for mystery.

 Then I stood up, but I didn't walk back to my car.
 I ran.